AI prompts

 1. [Wait for human input](#wait-for-human-input)

-1. [Prompt chaining examples](#prompt-chaining-examples)
+1. [Prompt chaining applications](#prompt-chaining-applications)

 1. [Write a blog post](#write-a-blog-post)